webmastersmith/chog/README.md

 # chog

-## Chalk and Console.log with util.inspect for objects.
+## Simplified Chalk and Console.log with Web Friendly util.inspect for Arrays and Objects

 - **This library modifies the String.prototype** for the current shell session.
+- Combines advanced color techniques to simplify console.log messages.

 ```ts
 // download